PALA

 • The papers should not be longer than 6000 words, and should include full references.

 • Entries are welcomed from all postgraduate students who have not been awarded their PhD by the time of the relevant conference.
 They should be members of PALA (which is free to students) at the time of the conference.
+Single-authored written versions of individual presentations at the PALA conference will be considered, as well as joint-authored written versions of joint-presentations.

-The paper should be sent in an email attachment to the PALA webmaster before 31st December following the conference.
+The paper should be sent in an email attachment to the PALA webster before 31st December following the conference.
+Please see the full proceedings guidelines before submitting.

 Palgrave Prize submissions will be included in the on-line conference proceedings.